top of page

 The streets and sidewalks were stained with a kaleidoscope of brightly colored caterpillar innards as ten-year-old feet bedecked with PF Flyers gleefully squished them into oblivion.
 What fun we had discovering the brilliant, crayola-like secrets contained within their lifeless bodies.

 As the sun lost its heat, the caterpillars returned to the safety of their cocoons.
 Soon after, the men arrived with big, dented gas cans.
-Tall skinny ladders, bespeckled with dried paint and caked with chalky chlordane residue leaned uneasily on the bruised and beleaguered trees as the men set the nests on fire with torches made of rags.
+Tall skinny ladders, bespeckled with dried paint and caked with chalky chlordane residue leaned uneasily on the bruised beleaguered trees as the men set the nests on fire with torches made of oily rags.